kisslim/zen-of-vibe-coding/README.md

 **Vibe Coding** is an emerging software development practice where developers use natural language prompts to guide AI in generating, refining, and debugging code.
 [Coined by AI researcher Andrej Karpathy](https://x.com/karpathy/status/1886192184808149383) in early 2025, it represents a shift from writing code line-by-line to directing an AI assistant through a conversational process.
 This approach allows the developer to focus on the overarching goal and application design, while the AI handles the implementation details.

-Vibe coding generally manifests in two forms: "pure" vibe coding for rapid ideation or throwaway projects, and "responsible AI-assisted development," where the developer acts as a guide and maintains full ownership by reviewing, testing, and understanding all generated code.

 The following principles adapt the timeless wisdom of the Zen of Python for this new paradigm.

 ## The Core Principles